olalonde/expressionist/README.md

 [![Build Status](https://travis-ci.org/olalonde/expressionist.png)](https://travis-ci.org/olalonde/expressionist) [![NPM version](https://badge.fury.io/js/expressionist.png)](http://badge.fury.io/js/expressionist)

 Generate your own DSLs using native Javascript syntax.
+It lets you do cool stuff like delay the execution of a bunch of methods until the methods have been define.
+This makes it easy to pass the expression tree to third party modules which can then decide how they want to execute it.

+Expressionist lets you programmatically generate expression trees in Node.js and then evaluate it after you have defined operation mapppings.

 Work in progress.

-Expressionist lets you programmatically generate expression trees in Node.js and then evaluate it after you have defined operation mapppings.

 ## Install